Cloud vs on-prem AI: break-even can arrive in 9 months

 The practical pattern is cloud to explore, on-prem to industrialize.
 Once usage is stable, local hardware becomes a production asset.

-Open the calculator / request a quote with your target model, users and constraints.
+Open the calculator / ask us for advice with your target model, users and constraints.

 StrategyCostSovereignty